rydmike/flex_seed_scheme/README.md

 color property in `SeedColorScheme.fromSeeds` a given color value.
 This feature is equivalent to `ColorScheme.fromSeed`.

-This is typically used to assign a given color to `primary` color, which is often used as app brand color.
-When the brand color is used as `primaryKey`, as a seed color, it typically does not end up as the `primary` color in the seed generated `ColorScheme`.
+This is typically used to assign a given color value to `primary` color, which is often used as app brand color.
+When the brand color is used as `primaryKey`, and as a seed color, it typically does not end up as the `primary` color in the seed generated `ColorScheme`.
 Having a given brand color as `primary` color is often desired.
-You can assign the color used as `primaryKey` to `primary` color as well.
+The get the seed color as your `primary` brand color, assign the color used as `primaryKey` to `primary` color as well.

 ```dart
     // Make a light ColorScheme from the seeds.